vtrgo/vtrgo-data-dashboard/service/README.md

-# VTArchitect Service
+# service application for vtrgo-data-dashboard

-A backend service for industrial data acquisition, processing, and visualization.
+The backend service for industrial data acquisition, processing, and visualization.
 It connects to Programmable Logic Controllers (PLCs) via Modbus TCP or Ethernet/IP, interprets the data using a flexible YAML configuration, logs it to InfluxDB for historical analysis, and exposes a RESTful API.
+Data may be visualized using [console](../console/README.md)

 ## Features